Understanding Common Health Concerns In Adult Dogs

 3.1 Causes of Obesity

 Obesity in dogs is often caused by a combination of factors, including overfeeding, lack of exercise, and genetic predisposition.
 Certain breeds, such as Labrador Retrievers and Beagles, are more prone to weight gain.
-Additionally, feeding high-calorie and can contribute to obesity.
+Additionally, feeding high-calorie treats and table scraps can contribute to obesity.
 Understanding the causes of obesity can help you take the necessary steps to manage your dog's weight.

 3.2 Health Risks Associated with Obesity